 Standard Registration opens:

 Materials Science and Engineering (MSE) is the study of all materials, from those we see and use every day such as a glass or a piece of sport equipment to those used in aerospace and medicine, combines engineering, physics and chemistry principles to solve real-world problems associated with nanotechnology, biotechnology, information technology, energy, manufacturing and other major engineering disciplines.

 Session 2: Advanced & Smart Materials

 Smart materials: Smart materials are the materials reacting to some external stimulations and have one or more properties.
 We can also call them as responsive materials.
-These objects can change shape or behaviors with hot water, pressure, chemical, light or heat..
-Smart materials are basis of many applications, including sensors and also actuators, or artificial muscles, particularly as electroactive polymers.
+These objects can change shape or behaviours with hot water, pressure, chemical, light or heat.
+Smart materials are basis of many applications, including sensors and also actuators, or artificial muscles, particularly as electro active polymers.

 There are many types of smart material, of which are already common.
 Some examples are:

 • Shape memory alloys or polymers

 • Photo voltaic materials